sagemathinc/cocalc-blog/src/_posts/2016-12-16-pandas-mooc.md

 ### Results

 I was able review in-lecture examples and do all homework with Sage worksheets.
-In once instance, the final assignment for the class, my solution worked on SMC, but the Coursera hosted notebook consistently exhibited a Jupyter kernel crash; the automatic grader accepted the assignment.
+In one instance, the final assignment for the class, my solution worked on SMC, but the Coursera hosted notebook consistently exhibited a Jupyter kernel crash; the automatic grader accepted the assignment.
 (And the way the class was graded, it was necessary to get this problem right to pass the course.)

 One feature of SMC that can save time and stress is **Time Travel**, which lets you view past versions of a file and restore to a previous version.
 I don't use it often, but am glad to have it when a particular approach to a problem isn't working out, or a better way of doing things becomes clear.